 A Project or a Job is a collection of configurable instructions used for building developed source code, testing, collecting artifacts, sending notifications in emails, deploying in required environments, and much more.

-A set of instructions and build steps configured in Jenkins to run all the processes in multiple environments in various steps.
+A Jenkins pipeline is set of instructions and build steps configured in Jenkins to run all the processes in multiple environments in various steps.

 3. Build Queue and Build Executor Status